Woocommerce Vs. Shopify: Which Is Better For E-Commerce

 Hence, concerning how easy it is to set up a functional store that can accept orders and process payment properly.
 Shopify is the definite answer.

 HOW MUCH CONTROL DO YOU HAVE OVER YOUR STORE’S FUNCTIONALITY

 wooCommerce provides you with a few unique ways to modify your store’s functionality.

-A lot of plugins (about 50,000) + WordPress plugins designed specifically for WooCommerce.
+- A lot of plugins (about 50,000) + WordPress plugins are designed specifically for WooCommerce.

 Concerning product variations, WooCommerce offers the user with some flexibility options.
 There is no maximum limit on the total number of product variations that you can use.

-Still, on product variations, Shopify place a hard cap of 3 total options per product and 100 variants per products as well and irrespective of the Shopify plan that you choose.
+Still, on product variations, Shopify places a hard cap of 3 total options per product and 100 variants per product as well and irrespective of the Shopify plan that you choose.

 You can customize your Shopify store with the following:

 - Apps – they are collected at the Shopify website and play a similar role kile the WordPress plugins.

 - Themes – The Shopify theme store as a myriad of both Shopify and third party themes.